alesc00/Portfolio-university-projects/statistical-learning-project/README.md

 ## 📌 Conclusions:
 The project successfully demonstrates the application of various machine learning techniques to predict cardiovascular diseases.
 While logistic regression provides a baseline, more advanced models like random forests and gradient boosting significantly improve predictive accuracy.

+⚠️ **Note**: The dataset is provided in the `data/` folder and the project summary is also available in the `docs/` folder as a PDF presentation.